 If you’re not sure about having eyelash extensions but want to thicken your own ones up a bit read on.
 This Australian-made product is vegan, cruelty-, hormone- and paraben-free.
 The tube looks like a mascara but when opened it has a fine brush on the end, which you use to “paint” a line along the top of your lashes where they meet the upper eyelid.
 Peptides, antioxidants and grape seed extracts help to moisturise, condition and strengthen the lashes at the roots.

 I hate having things inside or close to my eyeballs!
 This product, however, didn’t run into my eyes or sting at all.
 Before you apply any other products or makeup around it, it has to be left to dry, which for me took only 10 minutes or so.
 (I used a folding fan in the bathroom to speed up the process.)

 I used this eyelash serum daily for six weeks, and almost immediately noticed I had fewer lashes dropping.
 While I didn’t notice a lot of lengthening, it seemed to “fill in the gaps” so my uneven lashes looked thicker.
 Hydroxipropyl Guar, a plant-based ingredient, helps to separate, define and slightly coat the lashes.
 So when I put mascara on, my lashes definitely looked longer.
 As your eyes are such a focus at the moment above a mask, that is a bonus!

 – Danielle Rossetti

-We hope you found this story on eyelash extensions, powdery brows, lash lifts and eyebrow microblading interesting.
-Click here if you’d like information on hair salons in Singapore.
+Did you enjoy this story on eyelash extensions, powdery brows, lash lifts and eyebrow microblading?
+Click here for more information on hair salons in Singapore.